barryclark/jekyll-now/newpost.md

 permalink: /newpost/
 ---

 I've noticed that on my social media feeds a lot of people are deeply upset that Donald Trump was elected President.
 Well, technically, he hasn't been elected yet.
-The [Electoral College](https://en.wikipedia.org/wiki/Electoral_College_%28United_States%29) will [meet on Monday, December 12th, 2016 in their respective state capitals](https://en.wikipedia.org/wiki/Electoral_College_%28United_States%29#Meetings) to caste their votes, but it's highly unlikely anyone will be a [faithless elector](https://en.wikipedia.org/wiki/Faithless_elector).
+The [Electoral College](https://en.wikipedia.org/wiki/Electoral_College_%28United_States%29) will [meet on Monday, December 12th, 2016 in their respective state capitals](https://en.wikipedia.org/wiki/Electoral_College_%28United_States%29#Meetings) to cast their votes, but it's highly unlikely anyone will be a [faithless elector](https://en.wikipedia.org/wiki/Faithless_elector).

 One of the biggest claims is that people [voting third party](http://hendrixjoseph.github.io/vote_third_party/) cost Clinton the election.
 Is this really true?
 Let's look at some numbers for four different scenarios, and then I'll say whether it's true or not.